Tyrrrz/LightBulb/ReadMe.md

 **Customization:**

 LightBulb aims to be very customizable.
-Refer to [this guide](https://github.com/Tyrrrz/LightBulb/wiki/Settings-explanation) to understand what they do.
+Refer to [this guide](https://github.com/Tyrrrz/LightBulb/wiki/Settings-explanation) to understand what each setting does.
 You can also manually fine-tune every detail using the [configuration file](https://github.com/Tyrrrz/LightBulb/wiki/Config-file).

 **Dependencies:**